 Studies have shown that relaxers cause serious health issues such as respiratory problems and fibroids.

-3. Healthier Hair
+3. Natural Hair is Healthier

-Over a period of time, relaxers lead to thin hair, breakage, split ends, frizziness and dry hair.
+Over a period of time, relaxers lead to thinner hair, breakage, split ends, frizziness, and dry hair.

-4. Healthier Pockets
+4. Natural Hair Means Healthier Pockets

 You are going to save a load of money once you start learning how to take care of your hair.

 Of course, you could descend into PJ (product junkie) world but we’ll talk about that in a different article.

-5. Healthier Scalp
+5. Natural Hair Leads to a Healthier Scalp

 I would start quaking in my boots when the time for a retouch was around the corner.

 Natural hair is so fabulous and gives your face a whole new personality that just lights you up.